ebshimizu/make-item-shop/readme.md

 Also not a question, but yeah I just didn't want to go replace that term in the input file you know?

+### Wait doesn't `ensureRarity` make it so the output distribution isn't eactly close to the input?

+This is correct in regards to that field and a much too mathematically inclined question to be frequent.
+I might go back and make an adaptive distribution that will take user constraints into account alongside the desired rarity distribution at some point, but it's not high on the to-do list.

 ## Preset fields